Swift-CowBox/Swift-CowBox-Sample/.github/README.md

 Once we measured our baseline measurements, we migrated one immutable value-type to copy-on-write semantics with the `CowBox` macro.
 We measured performance improvements: our app ran faster and used less memory.

 We refactored our view component to memoize a sorted array.
 We confirmed that this improved performance.
 Pairing this refactoring in our view component layer with the refactoring in our data layer gave us the best results.

+## Next Steps

+The `Swift-CowBox` macro makes it easy to add copy-on-write semantics to structs.
+We saw how this migration can improve performance in the Food Truck sample app from Apple.
+Should you migrate your own structs to `Swift-CowBox`?
+It depends.

+The most impactful structs to migrate to copy-on-write semantics would be structs that are complex (a lot of data) that you expect to copy many times over the course of an app lifecycle.

+Before you attempt to add `Swift-CowBox`, start with baseline benchmark measurements:

+* Control:
+  * Confirm the memory footprint of one struct instance.
+  * Define (and run) some benchmarks against the data models of your app from a command-line utility like `Benchmark` from Ordo One.
+  * Run Instruments like os_signpost, Hangs, Core Animation Commits, and Allocations over an app lifecycle.
+* Test:
+  * Migrate one data model to copy-on-write semantics with `Swift-CowBox`.
+  * Repeat the steps from Control and compare these measurements with your baseline.

+Your “control” group would be your app built from your original struct data model.
+Your “test” group would be your app built with your new `Swift-CowBox` data model.

+Use your best judgement.
+If migrating to `Swift-CowBox` significantly increases app launch time, the performance improvements over the course of your app lifecycle might not be worth it.
+Someone else can’t make that decision for you; you will have the most context and insight when it comes to what should produce the best user experience for your own customers.

+Please file a GitHub issue for any new issues or limitations you encounter when using `Swift-CowBox`.

+Thanks!

 ## Copyright